Yuta Watanabe has participated in a series of workouts and combines over the last month as he chases his dream of

-Prior to joining Coach Lonergan at GW in 2011, Turner spent the previous six seasons at the University of Vermont under Lonergan, including the position of Associate Head Coach for the 2010-11 season.
-He joined Lonergan's UVM staff in May of 2005.
+Prior to joining GW in 2011, Turner spent the previous six seasons at the University of Vermont, including the position of Associate Head Coach for the 2010-11 season.
+He joined the UVM staff in May of 2005.

 A 2001 graduate and former team captain at Louisville, Turner spent the two seasons prior to going to Vermont at Maryland as the assistant director and men's basketball coordinator of the school's academic support and career development unit.
-In 2004-05, he worked closely with Lonergan who was an assistant with the Terrapins.
 Prior to that, Turner was an intern at the NCAA headquarters in Indianapolis working on the preparation of both the Men's and Women's Division I National Basketball Championships.

 A native of Charlottesville, Va., Turner graduated as the top undergraduate student in Pan African Studies in 2001 and became only the second player in school history to pursue a master's degree while playing for Louisville (higher education and sports administration), graduating in the spring of 2002.
 He played for both Denny Crum and Rick Pitino during his five-year career, while earning All-Conference USA Academic Honor Roll honors in each of his five seasons.
 As a senior, he was voted co-captain by his teammates on Pitino's first Cardinal squad.